Optional Online Pre-Course Workshops

 - Disease prevention

-This special online pre-course workshop provides a practical, evidence-based introduction to group medical visits.
-Unique to this program is its immersive, fast-paced, 360-degree educational experience.
-You will learn about how group medical visits can promote health from four critical perspectives:
+This workshop provides a practical, evidence-based introduction to group medical visits with an immersive, fast-paced, 360-degree educational experience.

-EDUCATIONAL HIGHLIGHTS INCLUDE:
+EDUCATIONAL HIGHLIGHTS

 Clinical Perspectives